floydwch/invoice/README.md

 GraphQL is another emerging technology in this project.
 It provides the functionality to implement a typed and composable API.
 With its type-checking, we can avoid writing ad-hoc codes to check the type of data in contrast to RESTFul.
 Since it's composable and shapeable, we can avoid writing ad-hoc endpoints, focus on the query modeling, and let the frontend decide which fields are needed which reduces communication efforts.

 On styling, this project uses Styled-components to author the style which is a CSS-in-JS approach.
 We can benefit from its interoperability between JavaScript and CSS such as reducing the time to name CSS classes and the capability to inject variables into CSS.
-It's useful when there is a need to implement dynamic CSS animations.
+It's also useful when there is a need to implement dynamic CSS animations.

 Gateway or reversed proxy is also an important decision should be made in a micro-service oriented project.
 This project chooses Traefik instead of Nginx because it's a container-aware technology.
 We can configure Traefik directly on Docker Compose without hassle in contrast to Nginx which needs customized configs and a setup script.
 [Its performance is also comparable to Nginx](https://www.loggly.com/blog/benchmarking-5-popular-load-balancers-nginx-haproxy-envoy-traefik-and-alb/).

-### The downside

-This project employs Graphql-ruby and Apollo Client to develop the GraphQL API and its consumer.
-As emerging technologies, they suffer from the lack of documentation and unstable API.
-Developers might have the chance to dig into the source code to figure out how to make a simple thing work.

 ## Key aspects for review